 The central principle underpinning the Xth Sense (XS) is not to “interface” the human body to an interactive system, but rather to approach the human body as an actual and complete instrument in itself.

 Augmented musical instruments and physical computing techniques are generally based on the relation user>controller>system: the performer can interact with a control interface (a physical controller or sensor systems) and modify results and/or rules of a computing system.
 Sometimes this approach can confine and perhaps drive the kinetic expression of a performer, leaving less room for his/her physical energy and non-verbal communication.
 Besides, being that often the sonic outcome of such performances is digitally synthesised, the overall performance can lack of “liveness”.

-The XS completely transcends the paradigm of the user interface by capturing sonic matter and control data directly from the performer’s body.
-There is no mediation between body movements and music because the raw sonic material originates within the fibres of the body, and the sound manipulations are driven by the vibrations of the performer’s muscle tissue.
+The XS transcends the paradigm of the user interface by capturing sonic matter and control data directly from the performer’s body.
+There is no apparent mediation between body movements and music because the raw sonic material originates within the fibres of the body, and the sound manipulations are driven by the vibrations of the performer’s muscle tissue.

 The XS fosters a new and authentic interaction between man and machines.